pivotal-cf/docs-pivotalcf-console/README.md

 Note that content often lives in more than one context.
 Please make sure that any contribution you offer takes these multiple contexts into account.
-So, for example, if you are working on docs that are also used in open source, please do not refer to VMware's commercial offerings.
+So, for example, if you are working on docs that are also used in open source, please do not refer to Pivotal's commercial offerings.

-## Branch map and status
+## Branches map

 This repository publishes through the [docs-book-application-service](https://github.com/pivotal-cf/docs-book-application-service/) repository.